 Week 1 Coursework, Syllabus Assignment & Discussion: Introductions (5 points each): During Week 1 you will complete these two items of coursework.
-Though they will both have firm deadlines, these will be the only two items of coursework that you can submit as many times as you need to in order to earn full credit.
-They are both designed to ensure that you are familiar with the course policies, procedures, and tools before working on more high-stakes coursework.
+Though they will both have firm deadlines, these will be the only two items of coursework that you can submit as many times as you need to in order to each full credit.
+They are both designed to ensure that you are familiar with the course policies, procedures, and tools before working on high-stakes coursework.
 The two items will account for about 2% of your final grade.

-Discussions (25 points each): For each remaining unit you will be required to engage in a discussion related to course material.
+Discussions (4 discussions @ 25 points each): You will be required to engage in discussions related to course material.
 You will be given a prompt with a topic and specific instructions for how the discussion should be conducted.
-For each discussion, you will first post a Response, which will contain an original response to the prompt (you will not be able to see the posts of other students until you post a Response).
-Once you have posted your Response, you are to submit a minimum of 2 Replies on the discussion board.
-See the Course Calendar for specific posting deadlines; keep in mind that Responses and replies will have different deadlines.
-Discussions will account for about 19% of your final grade.
+For each discussion, you will first compose an initial Response post, which will contain an original response to the prompt (you will not be able to see the posts of other students until you post the response).
+Once you have posted your response, you are to Reply to a minimum of 2 classmates on the discussion board.
+See the Course Calendar for specific posting deadlines; keep in mind that responses and replies will have different deadlines.
+In sum, discussions will account for about 14% of your final grade.